-Following are a few hiring SNAFUs, based on feedback I’ve received in the recent past:
+When it comes to courting candidates, there’s a right way and a wrong way to do it.
+Following are a few hiring SNAFUs, based on feedback in the recent past:

 - Application abyss.
 If you have a high volume of incoming applications, it’s very do-able to set up an outgoing automated email.
 It’s a nice touch to help you stand out as a compassionate, thoughtful employer of choice – even if you’re letting them down easy.

+- Last-minute scheduling.
 Please do not call candidates the afternoon before and ask them to interview at 10 a.m. the next morning.
 It’s inconsiderate.
 It’s best to give at least 24-48 hours’ notice.

+- Crammed itineraries.
 Many hiring managers will bring in their top one or two candidates for a day or two of interviews.
 Just remember that when you create an itinerary, keep in mind the length of time involved.
 You may need to schedule in bathroom breaks and times to eat a snack.
 Nobody is at their best talking all day long without a pause or two to collect themselves.

+- No follow-up.
 Shocking as it may seem, many candidates who conduct a 15-minute initial phone screen with HR never get a post-call response.
 People deserve to know whether or not they’re advancing in the process.
 A simple template email will do.

-Keys to Recruiting Aviation Talent
+6 Do's for Recruiting Aviation Talent

 - Delegate: Assign someone to respond to applicants and interviewees.
 Most larger flight departments have an administrative person or office manager.
 Make sure someone on staff can create a simple email template that says, “We received your resume.
-If you’re qualifications fit our requirements, we’ll be in touch.”
+If your qualifications fit our requirements, we’ll be in touch.”